mikaelho/pythonista-gestures/README.md

 The other methods you can override are `fail` and `fail_other`, corresponding to the other [UIGestureRecognizerDelegate](https://developer.apple.com/reference/uikit/uigesturerecognizerdelegate?language=objc) methods.

 All regular recognizers have convenience names that you can use like in the example above: `TAP`, `PINCH`, `ROTATION`, `SWIPE`, `PAN`, `SCREEN_EDGE_PAN`, `LONG_PRESS`.

+If you need to set these per gesture, instantiate separate `Gestures` objects.

 If you need even finer control and are not afraid to import `objc_util`, check the `objc_*_default` methods in the code.